ballerina-platform/ballerina-dev-website/learn/references/cli-documentation/grpc.md

 ## Protocol Buffers to Ballerina

-You can generate Ballerina source code using the following command:
+You can generate Ballerina source code using the following command.

 ```
 $ bal grpc --input <proto-file-path>